-▶ Remark.
+Remark 2.
 This physical protocol mimics exactly the solution using cryptocurrencies.
-One advantage, though, of the physical world is that it is easier to perform transactions with $0 \in$.
-Therefore there exists a simpler solution for the second round, where creditors do not have to give $B \in$ in advance: if the participant is in debt he puts an envelope containing $B \in$ onto the stack, otherwise he puts an envelope containing a piece of paper under the stack.
+One advantage, though, of the physical world is that it is easier to perform transactions with $0 \ c$.
+Therefore there exists a simpler solution for the second round, where creditors do not have to give $B \ c$ in advance: if the participant is in debt he puts an envelope containing $B \ c$ onto the stack, otherwise he puts an envelope containing a piece of paper under the stack.